ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 ### Authorize hosts to access to Block Storage

 “Authorized” hosts are hosts that have been given access rights to a particular LUN.
 Without host authorization you won’t be able to access or use the storage from your system.
 Authorizing a host to access your LUN generates the Username, Password, and iSCSI qualified name (IQN), which is needed to mount the multipath I/O (MPIO) iSCSI connection.

+**Note**: You can only authorize and connect hosts that reside in the same datacenter as your storage.
+If you have multiple accounts, you cannot authorize a host from one account to access your storage on another.

 1. Click **Storage** -> **Block Storage**, and click on your LUN Name.
 2. Scroll to the Authorized Hosts section of the page.